nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2c.
-An item does not exist in menu
+The item does not exist in menu
   * 2c1.
 Trackr displays error message.
   * 2c2.
 Actor <u>adds a new menu item(UC31)</u>.